Immortal Dragon Vancouver

 At Immortal Dragon Vancouver, we seek mental training through physical exercise.
 Respect, compassion, humility and fortitude, are among the values we strive to foster and nurture.
-Through the rigorous practice of kung fu, we want to achieve control over our body, mind and spirit.
+Through the rigorous practice of Shaolin kung fu, we want to achieve control over our body, mind and spirit.

-Learning Shaolin Kung Fu at Immortal Dragon, students will develop confidence, strength, positive social skills, meditation, discipline, an “I can” attitude, and improved self-image.
+Learning Shaolin Kung Fu at Immortal Dragon, students will develop confidence, strength, positive social skills, mindfulness, discipline, an “I can” attitude, and improved self-image.
 It´s a strong training set which includes basic work-out and stretching.

 Our main principles are: to Strive & Achieve, Compassion, Humility, Patience, Confidence, Respect and Fortitude.
 We believe that everyone can reach hers or his true potential if you only work hard enough on it.

-GM Ark Yuey Wong
+Grandmaster Ark Yuey Wong

 Grandmaster Ark Y. Wong was born in 1900 (some sources claim 1902), in Canton, China, to be exact in Toysun Tien Sum Chien village, Guangdong Province.
 When he was only seven years old he started training in kung fu and martial arts under the supervision of 14 masters.
 One of his first teachers was the Choy Li Fut master Lam Ark Fun.
 He and Ho Yeng (Mok Gar) were the most influential masters for GM Wong.
 At the age of 12 he also started to learn about herbalism with his master, and later on, Chinese Medicine.
 For a short period of time, when GM Wong went to college in Guangzhou, he first started to teach martial arts, in the form of private lessons.
 There he also studied Qi Gong.
 Back in his home village he started to accept students of his own, and he was recognized as a great lion dancer.
 Anticipating the start of a civil war in China, he made his family emigrate to San Francisco (USA) in 1921 where he taught kung fu (although not publicly).
 In 1931 he received a request to come back to his home village to teach martial arts in his own family.
 He stayed there until 1934, when he left again for Los Angeles, where he opened his own shop, focused on herbalism and martial arts.
 Until the 1950s/60s his teachings were restricted to the Chinese community.
 In 1958 GM Wong accepted his first non-Chinese students.
 This was the start of the open kung fu schools era which still exist today.
 GM Wong appeared in TV and movies like "Kung Fu".
 He passed away in 1987 but left a legacy, and thousands of students still training according to his instructions.